microsoft/terraform-provider-azuredevops/website/docs/r/project_permissions.html.markdown

 * `project_id` - (Required) The ID of the project to assign the permissions.
 * `principal` - (Required) The **group** principal to assign the permissions.
 * `replace` - (Optional) Replace (`true`) or merge (`false`) the permissions.
 Default: `true`
 * `permissions` - (Required) the permissions to assign.
-The follwing permissions are available
+The following permissions are available

 | Permission                   | Description                                  |
 |------------------------------|----------------------------------------------|